Popa611/Memory-Allocator/README.md

 # Memory Allocator
 This allocator supports **only 32bit or 64bit** systems.

+A simple memory allocator which receives a pointer to an already allocated block of memory (heap) and its size.
+This means there are **no system calls (brk, sbrk...)** and it only manages the given block of memory.

 This implementation uses the "**free list**" concept.
 The free list is a doubly linked list and the memory is gradually divided into chunks based on what size the user needs.
 The heap keeps a head pointer to the first chunk in the free list.
 Each chunk has a header which contains